artursuchocki/self-driving-cars_behavioral_cloning/README.md

 #### 1. An appropriate model architecture has been employed

-My starting point was to implement NVIDIA CNN model [a link](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)
+My starting point was to implement model [NVIDIA CNN](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)
 ![alt text][image2]

-Then I added Dropout regularization after Flatten layer (model.py, line 121) My model consists of a 3 convolution neural network with 5x5 filter sizes, 2 convolution neural network with 3x3 filter sizes and depths between 24 and 64 (model.py, lines 110-118)
+Then I added Dropout regularization after Flatten layer (model.py, line 118).
+My model consists of a 3 convolution neural network with 5x5 filter sizes, 2 convolution neural network with 3x3 filter sizes and depths between 24 and 64 (model.py, lines 107-115)

-The model includes ELU layers to introduce nonlinearity (model.py lines 111-119), and the data is normalized in the model using a Keras lambda layer (code line 109).
+The model includes ELU layers to introduce nonlinearity (model.py lines 108-116), and the data is normalized in the model using a Keras lambda layer (model.py, line 106).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 121).
+The model contains dropout layers in order to reduce overfitting (model.py lines 118).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py, 130,139).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py, 127,136).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py, line 138).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py, line 135).

 #### 4. Appropriate training data